 We feasted upon mouth-watering and crispy battered Pikeperch with crayfish aioli, salsa and French fries, as well as traditional, sautéed Lapland reindeer, with mashed Lapland potatoes, lingonberries and pickled cucumbers.
 The dishes were simple but really flavourful and well portioned.
 Even though I was completely full, I still managed to make some room for creamy, white chocolate Skyr mousse, which was utterly heavenly.

-In and around Rovaniemi there is a selection of bars, pubs and clubs to grab a drink in.
+There are several bars in Rovaniemi but again be aware that alcohol is very expensive in Lapland.
 We mostly stuck to a quiet drink in traditional pubs, as we were frankly wiped from all the activities we were doing during the day.
-We had a few drinks in the town centre and visited a few good pubs including Oliver’s Corner, Uitto Pub and Bull Bar & Grill.
+We had a few drinks in the town centre and in some of the hotels we stayed in as well.
+Some of the bars in Rovaniemi include Oliver’s Corner, Uitto Pub and Bull Bar & Grill.

 If you are looking for something a little less boozy then there are several cafes serving up amazing hot chocolate in the centre of Rovaniemi.
 We loved the Coffee House in Rovaniemi centre.
 This popular coffee shop will do you an absolute cracking hot chocolate, with lashing of cream that you can enjoy in kooky and warm surroundings.

 What do you think of my ultimate guide to Lapland?
-Has it inspired you to come and visit Lapland and to tick off some travel bucket list goals?
+Did you know that there were so many things to do in Rovaniemi?
+Hopefully, my article has inspired you to come and visit Lapland and to tick off some travel bucket list goals.
 Let me know what you think in the comments below!